 For instance, you might know that dairy gives you cramps or that too much meat gives you a stomach ache.
 If you haven't yet made the connection between what you're eating and how you feel - now's the time.

 Obviously the solution is to change our diet - be conscious that the dairy did that.
 Be conscious that it was the meat that did that.
-Make changes from there.
+Make changes and adjustments from there.

 A healthy digestive system in Ayurveda (Indian Medicine) is the mainstream of our well-being.
 In Ayurveda they believe the root cause of most of the diseases is inefficient digestion.
 The metabolic energy of digestion helps eliminate the body wastes and toxins.
 It breaks down the dense physical matter into usable energy the body needs, generates internal warmth and produces a clear mind.

 When our digestive prowess is weak, there is not enough digestive power to metabolise food into energy.
 The result?
 More toxins accumulate.
 Thus stronger digestion is required for a healthy and clean body.
 An easy way to support digestive prowess is through daily Yoga.

 How Does Yoga Help In Having A Better Digestive System?

 Yoga couples exercises with focusing on your breath.